 Pharmacotherapeutic Group: Other haematological agents

-Treatment and pre-procedure prevention of angioedema attacks in adults and adolescents with hereditary angioedema (HAE).
+Treatment and pre-procedure prevention of angioedema attacks in adults, adolescents and children (2 years old and above) with hereditary angioedema (HAE).

-Routine prevention of angioedema attacks in adults and adolescents with severe and recurrent attacks of hereditary angioedema (HAE), who are intolerant to or insufficiently protected by oral prevention treatments, or patients who are inadequately managed with repeated acute treatment.
+Routine prevention of angioedema attacks in adults, adolescents and children (6 years old and above) with severe and recurrent attacks of hereditary angioedema (HAE), who are intolerant to or insufficiently protected by oral prevention treatments, or patients who are inadequately managed with repeated acute treatment.

 What is Cinryze?